alvgaona/alvgaona/README.md

 ### Hey there, I'm Alvaro! 👋

-I'm an Electronics Engineer (EE) graduated at the University of Buenos Aires in Argentina 🇦🇷, and I'm currently working as a Senior Software Engineer at [@Roche][Roche].
+I'm an Electronics Engineer (EE) graduated at the University of Buenos Aires in Argentina, and I'm currently working as a Senior Software Engineer at [@Roche][Roche].

 ### Interests 🤓